How to Get Customer Feedback: 7 Effective Tips

 - Live Chat: Your live agents can ask for feedback in real-time with record responses

 You can also send a multi-channel broadcast at different times of the day to spread your request across different channels.
-The more channels that serve your survey up, the more people will see it, and the more responses you’ll receive.
+The more channels that serve your survey up, the more people will see it, and the more responses you’ll receive from potential customers.
 Plus, you can learn the cross-channel habits of your customers and see what channels they prefer and on which they’re most active.

 3. Offer an incentive